hosseinimh/ApiResource/README.md

 `GET` HTTP method is supported.
 ## Documentation
 #### Architecture
-Project is based on MVC architecture, which Laravel recommends.
+The project is based on MVC architecture, which Laravel recommends.
-It uses Models, Controllers and js files as Views.
+It uses Models, Controllers, and js files as Views.

-Coding schema of project is shown on picture below:
+The coding schema of the project is shown in the picture below:

 ![Logo](https://api-resource.hosseinimh.com/github/img/architecture1.jpg)

-Project uses API Resources as Repositories to standardize responses.
+The project uses `API Resources` as `Repositories` to standardize responses.
-It also utilize Laravel ORM Laravel, Eloquents, for readabilty and integration.
+It also utilizes Laravel ORM Laravel, Eloquents, for readability and integration.

+#### Database
+The project uses `MySQL` which is an open-source relational database management system.

 #### JWT Tokens
 As API calls are stateless, sessions can't be used to identify users.
 I use `JWT tokens` to authenticate and authorize users.
-On backend, I use `middlewares` to handle users accessing endpoint routes.
+On the backend, I use `middlewares` to handle users accessing endpoint routes.

 #### UI
-Project utilizes [coreui](https://coreui.io/) which is a Bootstrap Admin Dashboard Template, and I made some changes.
+The project utilizes [coreui](https://coreui.io/) which is a free Bootstrap Admin Dashboard Template, and I made some changes to it.

 ## Authors

 - [@hosseinimh](https://www.github.com/hosseinimh)

-API Resource was designed, implemented, documented, and maintained by Mahmouud Hosseini, a Full Stack developer.
+API Resource was designed, implemented, documented, and maintained by Mahmoud Hosseini, a Full Stack developer.

 - Email: hosseinimh@gmail.com